 If you’ve recently made changes to the environment your fish are living in, it’s likely you don’t need to be concerned, but it’s still worth doing a few checks of your tank (keep reading for information on what checks we suggest) before you put it down to these more harmless environmental differences.

 If your goldfish is unwell, it’s likely that color change will not be the only symptom you notice – they may also become less active or responsive in your aquarium.

-If you think your fish may be unwell, the first step is to test your water.
+Also, if you think they are unwell, the first step is to use a test kit to check your water.
 You should consider checking the PH balance, Ammonia levels, and Nitrate levels to see if there’s an issue with your water quality that may be affecting the health of your fish.

 If you do find an issue with your water, you’ll need to rectify this fairly quickly – water changes and proper cleaning will help, but seek advice from a local professional if the levels in your water are particularly alarming.

 If your water parameters turn out to be fine, you need to check against a reliable guide for goldfish diseases to diagnose and treat the issue (which may need more professional help.)